Clean BodyKeyCreator \ Tools \ Maintenance \ Clean-Body

 Split periodic spline faces in two:

-This option was created to work around an problem with extracting the neccessary pcurve information from periodic spline faces.
+This option was created to work around an problem with extracting the necessary pcurve information from periodic spline faces.
 A periodic face is a face whose surface is closed in one direction and meets itself smoothly at a seam.
 The problem can generally be seen by flowlines which do not appear to be properly trimmed to the face boundaries.
 This option searches for and splits all periodic spline faces at the mid parameter in the selected bodies.
 Splitting a face into two faces which are each non-periodic solves the problem.

 Truncate underlying surface of spline faces: